Skip to content

 0 views

-That gap isn’t small.
-It’s structural.
-And between 2024 and 2026, it’s gotten measurably worse.
+The gap between how good someone is and how well they navigate the hiring system is not a minor inefficiency.
+It’s a structural failure that has gotten measurably, quantifiably worse.
 Applications per role have nearly tripled since 2017.
 Success rates hover around 0.4% per application.
 Over half of candidates report being ghosted.
-Analysts now describe the conditions facing white-collar professionals as a “white-collar recession” despite aggregate economic resilience.
+Analysts now describe the conditions facing white-collar professionals as a “white-collar recession” — not because there’s no work, but because the infrastructure connecting people to work is fundamentally broken.

 Table of contents